 3.3.
-Communications and stakeholder relations
+Communication and stakeholder relations

-This section illustrates the strengths and weaknesses of the CompLeap project's communications and stakeholder relations, starting from the beginning of the implementation period.
-In addition, it presents good practices identified from the evaluation material.
+This chapter illustrates the strengths and weaknesses of the CompLeap project's communication and stakeholder relations, starting from the beginning of the implementation period.
+In addition, it presents a couple of good practices identified from the evaluation material.

-The evaluation questions guiding this section have been the following:
+The evaluation questions guiding this chapter have been the following ones:

-- How and to what extent have the chosen communications practices supported the achievement of the objectives set for the project? - How and to what extent have the chosen stakeholder practices supported the achievement of the objectives set for the project? - What kinds of outcomes have CompLeap communications and stakeholder relations produced? - What kinds of impacts have CompLeap communications and stakeholder relations produced? - What kinds of effects have CompLeap communications and stakeholder relations produced? - What kinds of good practices can be identified within the communications of the CompLeap project?
-What kinds of good practices can be identified within the stakeholder relations of the CompLeap project?
+- How and to what extent the chosen communication practices have supported the achievement of the objectives set for the project? - How and to what extent the chosen stakeholder practices have supported the achievement of the objectives set for the project? - What kind of outcomes CompLeap communication and stakeholder relations have produced? - What kind of impacts CompLeap communication and stakeholder relations have produced? - What kind of effects CompLeap communication and stakeholder relations have produced? - What kind of good practices are possible to identify within the communication of the CompLeap project? - What kind of good practices are possible to identify within the stakeholder relations of the CompLeap project?

 - Stakeholders have been widely included in the design and implementation of the CompLeap project.
-In general, stakeholders are satisfied with their opportunities to join the project.
-The stakeholder issues have been approached in an ambitious manner in the CompLeap project. - There are several concrete outcomes of the communications and stakeholder work in the project, such as stakeholder events, webinars, external web pages and marketing videos (animations). - The management of the expectations among the key project actors and stakeholders is essential for a project such as CompLeap.
-This should be carefully addressed in similar future projects to avoid the gaps between the goals, expectations and key outcomes of the projects. - Good practises: - 1.)
-Demo sessions - 2.)
-Stakeholder webinars - 3.)
-Marketing videos (animations) and printed marketing material - 4.)
-External CompLeap web pages
+In general, stakeholders are satisfied with their possibilities to join the project.
+The stakeholder issues have been approached in an ambitious manner in the CompLeap project. - There are several concrete outcomes of the communication and stakeholder work in the project, such as stakeholder events, webinars, external web pages and marketing videos (animations). - The management of the expectations among the key project actors as well as stakeholders is essential for the project such as CompLeap.
+This should be carefully addressed in the similar future projects to avoid the gaps between the goals, expectations as well as key outcomes of the projects. - Good practises: - Demo sessions - stakeholder webinars - marketing videos and printed marketing material - external CompLeap web pages